Fire and rescue services

 Seek medical advice if you have a fever or diarrhoea.

-Unprotected uranium and pesticide waste dumps in the northern Sughd Region may pose a health risk.
+Unprotected uranium and pesticide waste dumps in Sughd Region may pose a health risk.
+Seek local advice.

 Medical facilities and services are limited in Tajikistan.
+Medicine, specialised equipment and care may not be available, including in urban areas.
 Hygiene is poor.
-There's a shortage of medical equipment and medications.

 Doctors will ask for up-front payment before providing treatment.